menu

 Overview

 Centreville is a very small village located in the state of Michigan.
 With a population of 1,321 people and just one neighborhood, Centreville is the 430th largest community in Michigan.
-Centreville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Centreville has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Occupations and Workforce